Sitalobr/100-days-of-code/r1-log.md

 ### R1D7

 Just finished news' layout app.
 I learned a lot about component positioning using Constraint Layout and how to put a ScrollView to enhance the view.

+### R1D8

+Creation of an app's layout inspired on Netflix.
+I learned how to use guidelines to help layout's creation.